 For Louisiana veteran Patty Weston, the story began in June of 2018.
 “Max became a family member when he was given to me by a friend whose cancer had returned, and he felt he couldn’t manage both,” recalled Weston.
 Max was an adorable little Frenchie with a charming, exuberant personality.

-“Max was my constant at a time that was very dark for me,” said Weston, a Vietnam era veteran who has experienced homelessness.
+“Max was my constant at a time that was very dark for me,” said Weston, a Vietnam era veteran.
 “He was the light that I so badly needed then.”

-She explained that the little dog was young, energetic, and had allergy issues, so finding him temporary care proved impossible.
-“Maybe it was because of his breed, but after running ads, reaching out to friends, and even calling the local vets for referrals, I had no choice but to keep him with me.
-I just wanted the best for him and I wanted him to be happy.
-I tried so hard,” she said.
+The little dog was young, energetic, but he had allergy issues.
+“Maybe it was because of his breed, but I just wanted the best for him and I wanted him to be happy,” she said.

 A “FUR-EVER FAMILY” UNTIL TRAGEDY STRUCK